aspnetboilerplate/aspnetboilerplate/doc/WebSite/OData-Integration.md

     }

 Here, we got the ODataModelBuilder reference and set the Person entity.
-You can use EntitySet to add other entities as similar.
-See [OData documentation](http://www.asp.net/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/create-an-odata-v4-endpoint) for more information on builder.
+You can use EntitySet to add other entities in a similar way.
+See [OData documentation](http://www.asp.net/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/create-an-odata-v4-endpoint) for more information on the builder.

 ### Create Controllers

-Abp.Web.Api.OData nuget package includes **AbpODataEntityController** base class (which extends standard ODataController) to create your controllers easier.
+Abp.Web.Api.OData NuGet package includes **AbpODataEntityController** base class (which extends standard ODataController) to create your controllers easier.
 An example to create an OData endpoint for Person
 entity: